ryanczm/Analytic-Musings/_posts/2024-03-11-crypto-stat-arb-II.md

 layout: post
 title: "Crypto Stat Arb Series II: Backtesting with a Trade Buffer"
 category: quant
 excerpt: "Part II of a trading project from RobotJames/Kris, originally in R, in Python.
-I code up a backtest in Python based off RJ/Kris' R backtesting framework Rsims to implement a trading buffer as a heuristic to manage turnover.
+I code up a backtest in Python based off RJ/Kris' event-based R backtesting framework Rsims to implement a trading buffer as a heuristic to manage turnover.
 I then backtest the 0.3/0.2/0.5 carry/momentum/breakout weighted strategy from Part I versus a dynamically weighted version modelling expected returns, finding the trade buffer value for optimal Sharpe."

 ---

 Part II trading project from RobotJames/Kris, originally in R, in Python.
-I code up a backtest in Python based off RJ/Kris' R backtesting framework [Rsims](https://github.com/Robot-Wealth/rsims) to implement a trading buffer as a heuristic to manage turnover.
+I code up a backtest in Python based off RJ/Kris' event-based R backtesting framework [Rsims](https://github.com/Robot-Wealth/rsims) to implement a trading buffer as a heuristic to manage turnover.
 I then backtest the 0.3/0.2/0.5 weighted strategy from Part I versus a dynamically weighted version of the strategy from modelling expected returns.

 We want to simulated our strategy in the previous post via a backtest.
 RobotJames and Kris cover this in this part of their Crypto stat arb series.
 They have a backtesting library in R, `rsims`, that they use and demonstrate in their post.
 We are going to implement a simpler version of `fixed_comission_with_funding.R` in Python.
 To quote their post: